 Exclusive Textile Tour - Immersing You in China’s Living Traditions

-Join a small group on a curated journey through China’s artisan ateliers, village workshops, and historic sites.
-Engage directly with master craftsmen and explore centuries-old textile techniques preserved across generations.
+Join a small group on a curated journey through China's artisan ateliers, village workshops and historic sites.
+Engage directly with master craftspeople and discover centuries-old textile traditions that are still practised and preserved today.

 Cultural Activities Bringing